 MVA recognizes that providing health care requires recognizing and respecting patient needs, as well as patients accepting their responsibilities.
 The following is an overview of what MVA offers and what MVA expects from its patients.

-MVA has a patient advocate to whom you can take any concerns or complaints at any time while you are a MVA patient.
+MVA has a patient advocate to whom you can take any concerns or complaints at any time while you are an MVA patient.
 MVA’s patient advocate will assist you with any health care issues or other concerns you might have.
-To contact our patient advocate, please call Michelle Moore at 304-366-0700.
+To contact our patient advocate, please call 304-366-0700.

 MVA’s staff is dedicated to providing you, the patient, with the highest quality of individualized care possible.